Athens & 3 Day Greek Isles Cruise

 Back in Heraklion, the open air market is a must-see, where a boisterous crowd buys and sells everything from goats and sheep to huge cauldrons of fresh yogurt.
 Other points of interest here include the Archaeological Museum, one of the finest in Greece, housing exquisite findings from Knossos and other Minoan ruins, numerous Venetian fortresses, fountains and loggias scattered throughout the city and the Historical Museum of Crete, with its Byzantine and folklore collections.

-Day 6: Piraeus & Athens.
-Disembark from your ship at Piraeus.
+Full Day Itinerary: Disembark from your ship at Piraeus.
 Enjoy a full day to explore Athens.
 Your hotel is ideally located in the heart of the city, within short distance of many major attractions, as well as the best shopping and dining.
 Our Athens representatives will be glad to make suggestions if you prefer to explore independently.
-Or, continue on our Classical Greece Extension.
-Accommodations: Royal Olympic Hotel.
-Breakfast provided.

-- Bid farewell to Athens as you're escorted to the airport to board your return flight.
-Your journey comes to an end as you arrive in the USA later today.
-Breakfast provided.
+- Bid farewell to Athens as you're escorted to the airport to board your return flight

 At the ports of Mykonos, Patmos & Santorini, disembarkation is by tender boats, weather permitting.
 Kusadasi & Patmos stops might be in inverted order.
 Passengers taking the optional shore excursions disembark first.
 The itinerary listed, including ports of call, embarkation/disembarkation times, shore excursions and prices, were correct at time of publication.
 We and our partner, Celestyal Cruise Lines, will do our utmost to adhere to the itinerary as listed, but due to sea conditions and other factors, minor changes to the itinerary may be necessary, and some shore excursions shown may not be available.
 As necessary, Celestyal Cruise Lines may also substitute another ship from their fleet of similar size and amenities.
 We will do our very best to immediately inform travelers of any such changes.